JasperBoom/genomescan/HPC.md

 ## tool-testing
 This folder contains a collection of subfolders mostly targeted at different simulation tools.
 The **data** folder contains reference files from ensembl.
-The **simulated_data** contains output files from tests with NEAT.
+The **simulated_data** contains output files from tests with neat.
 The rest are either install locations of tools or contain files required for running the tool.

 ## vcf
-This folder contains sample sets from diagnostic runs of DRAGEN by GenomeScan, meningioma.vcf has variants associated with pathogenic meningioma disease causes. temp.vcf was for testing.
-The coded folders contain all vcf files from DRAGEN for that project that passed the quality control.
+This folder contains sample sets from diagnostic runs of dragen by genomescan, meningioma.vcf has variants associated with pathogenic meningioma disease causes. temp.vcf was for testing.
+The coded folders contain all vcf files from dragen for that project that passed the quality control.